-Dissertation Project: "Partisan Polarization and International Politics"
+Book Project: "Partisan Polarization and International Politics"

-My dissertation project is about partisan polarization and its consequences for international politics.
+My book project, which is based on my dissertation research, is about partisan polarization and its consequences for international politics.
 A central finding in the study of international relations is that democratic states have more stable foreign policies and are better at making credible international commitments.
 However, I argue that cases of extreme domestic polarization can result in significant changes in foreign policy positions and undermine the reliability of democratic commitments.
 Nowhere is this process more evident than in the United States, where the past thirty years have been characterized by partisan divergence on military alliances, relationships with foreign allies and adversaries, and U.S. engagement in international institutions.
 While the focus of research on polarization in the American context has largely been on its implications for domestic politics, this project demonstrates that polarization has tangible impacts on U.S. foreign policy and on broader patterns of international cooperation and conflict.
 Drawing on elite interviews, observational and experimental public opinion research, and computational text analysis, I demonstrate how polarization represents a challenge to democratic states with a particular emphasis on its implications for U.S. national security policy.